Instrument guidance compatible with your ultrasound. Enhances hospital/clinic capability, throughput and accuracy.

 Ultrasound-guided intervention without navigation

-CLEAR GUIDE guidance with virtual instrument path
+CLEAR GUIDE AR guidance finds the virtual instrument path and hits targets…with confidence!

 Having used the CLEAR GUIDE ONE in several of our procedures (such as vascular access and nerve blocks) over the last three months, I think it shows real promise to improve our efficiency and make deeper procedures easier.
 I also like the fact that it uses our existing ultrasound equipment and needles which has enabled a seamless integration with our existing workflow and processes.” – Dr. Irwin Gratz, Professor of Anesthesiology and Residency Program Director / Cooper University Hospital, Camden, NJ